 “If the coronavirus situation goes on, it could lead to long-term problems – even a second economic crisis, leading to starvation for millions,” Timothy says.
 The famine in North Korea between 1994 and 1998 led to as many as 3.5 million people dying from starvation.

 “Given North Korea’s history of failing to report any outbreaks of contagious diseases, I humbly ask for your prayers for the secret believers in North Korea who are suffering in this difficult situation.
-Pray also for the hundreds of thousands of vulnerable children that live on the streets and are more susceptible to infection, with no one to care for them… Please pray that God will continue to use Open Doors workers to care for His people.
+Pray also for the hundreds of thousands of vulnerable children that live on the streets and are more susceptible to infection, with no one to care for them.
 And pray for God’s mercy on the North Korean regime, that their hearts might open to see the truth in Jesus and His love.”

-Open Doors are keeping 60,000 North Korean believers alive with vital food and aid, as well as providing illegal Bibles, broadcasting Christian radio programmes and running safe houses for those who are able to escape.
+Open Doors are keeping 60,000 North Korean believers with vital food and aid, as well as providing Bibles, broadcasting Christian radio programmes and providing shelter for those who are able to escape.